tatwan/ADHDNotes/README.md

 - Context isolation enabled
 - No Node.js integration in renderer
 - All file operations validated to stay within notes directory
+- Local API server (port 3666) only accepts connections from localhost
-- No network access (except future calendar sync)
+- No external network access - all data stays on your machine
+- Bookmarks database encrypted at rest (optional)

-## Future Features (Not in MVP)
+## Future Features

 - Google Calendar integration
 - Microsoft Calendar integration
-- Dark mode
-- Custom themes
-- Markdown preview pane
-- Search across all notes
+- Full-text search across notes and bookmarks
+- Browser extension for Chrome and Firefox (in beta)
-- Tags and backlinks
+- Bookmark collections and advanced filtering
+- Markdown export for bookmarks
-- Export to PDF
+- PDF export for notes
 - Mobile companion app
+- Cloud sync (optional, encrypted)

 ## Contributing